 Credit agencies consider many things when determining your credit score.
 One of them is your credit utilization ratio.
 This is the total revolving credit available to you divided into how much you’ve already used.
 First, determine how much revolving credit you owe: total up all your outstanding balances.
 Second, determine how much revolving credit is available to you: total up all the credit limits of your open accounts.
 Third, divide the first total (how much you owe) by the second (how much you can borrow).
 This is your credit utilization ratio.

 According to experts, this ratio accounts for about 30% of your credit score.
 According to the same experts, a credit utilization ratio over about 0.30 (30%) will hurt your credit.
 Say you have $10,000 in outstanding balances and the credit limits of all your cards and credit lines add up to $30,000.
 This gives you a credit utilization ratio of 0.33 or 33%, which is a bit over the target maximum of 30%.

 This means it’s time to switch to using only your debit card for a while.

 There could be some time lag

-Credit agencies calculate your ratio based on your most recently reported balance.
+For ease of illustration, let’s assume you have just one credit card.
+Credit agencies will calculate your utilization ratio based on your most recently reported balance.
 This calculation doesn’t take into account whether the balance is new or carried over.
 If you have $1,000 in credit and your end-of-month statement shows $100 due, your credit ratio is .10 or 10%.
 Is that the most recent report of your balance credit agencies have received?
 Then that’s the ratio they’ll calculate.
 So, if you’ve just paid off all your cards so your actual ratio is 0%, that might or might not match a credit agency’s calculation.

 No need to carry a balance